-(3) Auditing fee per semester hour \$75 (nonrefundable)

-(4) Room and board per semester \$4,650

-A \$200 pre-registration deposit will be payable.
-For first time residents this will become the room damage deposit should the student receive a dorm placement.
-Returning students will receive the deposit back once a room is selected and charged to the account.
-If the student requests to withdraw from Niagara University by May 31, it will be refunded.
+- (3) Audit tuition per semester hour \$75 (nonrefundable) - (4) Room and board per semester \$5,125 A \$200 pre-registration deposit is required for first time residents.
+The deposit will be credited to a student's account once the student receives a room placement.
+Returning student's room deposit will be credited to their account once a room is selected and charged to the account.
+If a student withdraws from Niagara University and requests a refund, by May 31, the room deposit will be refunded.
 Otherwise the deposit will be forfeited.